The 10 Most Boring Places In Kentucky For 2026

-The most boring places in Kentucky are Monticello and London for 2025 based on Saturday Night Science.
+The most boring places in Kentucky are Monticello and Princeton for 2026 based on Saturday Night Science.

 There’s no denying it: there are plenty of places in Kentucky that are downright beautiful and full of excitement.